-Whilst staying in Cowra we went for a day trip to Wyangala Dam.
-Wyangala Dam is a short 20 minute drive from Cowra.
+Whilst staying in Cowra a good spot for a day trip is Wyangala Dam.
+Wyangala Dam is just a short 20 minute drive from Cowra.
 It is an extremely popular spot for water skiing, camping and fishing.

 Wyangala Dam was originally completed in 1935 by damming the Lachlan and Abercrombie Rivers.
 The dam now holds 1 218 000 megalitres of water or 2 ½ times more water than Sydney Harbour.
 It is used to supply water to towns on the Lachlan River including Cowra, Forbes and Parkes.